omgnetwork/elixir-omg/docs/roadmap.md

 * Support fiat, debit/credit cards, top-up/cash-out, Omise Payment
 * Plugin support in the eWallet SDK for cash in/cash out

-## Tengen Phase 1
+## TBN (To Be Named DEX Phase 1)
 The implementation of the decentralized exchange is split across two phases.
-The first Tengen phase maintains a centralized service to provide an order matching services.
+The first DEX phase maintains a centralized service to provide an order matching services.
 However, the order matching service does not have custody of funds at any time.

-* Account simulation support
+* Incentivize UTXO set reduction
 * Non-custodial on child chain order settlement
 * Initial integration of eWallet SDK with ERC20 token support

-## Tengen Phase 2
+## TBN (To be Named DEX Phase 2)
-Tengen phase 2 decentralizes the exchange by moving the order book and order matching processes into the Plasma chain.
+DEX phase 2 fully decentralizes the exchange by moving the order book and order matching processes into the Plasma chain.
 * Decentralized order matching
 * Initial integration of eWallet SDK with Plasma

 ## TBN (To Be Named)
+There are use cases where non-fungible tokens are useful, such as ticketing, unique in-game items.
 * Removal of confirmation messages in Tesuji Plasma
 * Conditional payments - Where payments are only made when a condition such as a date and time has passed, or when multiple signatures are present

-## TBN (To Be Named)
-There are use cases where non-fungible tokens are useful, such as ticketing, unique in-game items.

 * Non-fungible tokens

 ## TBN (To Be Named - Limited Proof of Stake)
 This milestone will commence the phase-in of staking.

 * Validators and the operator share the responsibility of securing the Plasma chain

+## TBN (To Be Named - Proof of Stake)
+* Full proof of stake where the operator is no longer required

 ## Shinte
 The Shinte milestone includes enhancements to the decentralized exchange to mitigate unfair advantages that validators, the operator or other users may have over other users of the decentralized exchange.